Market Trends & ResearchHere's How Many Years It Takes to Save for A Home In...

 The MyHome Assistance program provides a deferred payment junior loan of up to 3.5% of the lower appraisal value or purchase price to assist with a down payment and closing costs.
 This subordinate loan is a deferred payment amount.

-There is a cap of $10,000 for all qualified borrowers, and buyers can combine this program with any other grants or down payment assistance programs.
+There is a cap of $10,000 for all qualified borrowers, and buyers can this program with any other grants or down payment assistance programs.

 Los Angeles Housing Department Low Income Purchase Assistance